indrode/lament/articles/ruby2_chruby.markdown

 [Postmodern's chruby](https://github.com/postmodern/chruby) is incredibly small (about 80 LOC) and does everything it needs to do, but nothing more.
 After setting it up and installing your desired Ruby versions, you will have them all neatly sitting in the `/opt/rubies` folder.
 Gems are placed in `~/.gem` (unless you are `root`, which is just a bad idea).

-Other people have already [written blog posts](http://sloblog.io/~tja/ZUW75SmckIE/chruby-ruby-build-rvm) reasoning their switch from tools like `rvm`.
+Other people have already written blog posts [here](http://sloblog.io/~tja/ZUW75SmckIE/chruby-ruby-build-rvm) and [there](http://blog.steveklabnik.com/posts/2012-12-13-getting-started-with-chruby) reasoning their switch from tools like `rvm`.
 For me personally, what it comes down to is the simplicity.
 I know where my Rubies are.
 I know where my gems are.
 I can quickly designate a specific Ruby version to a project using a `.ruby-version` file in the application's root folder.
 No need for [shims](https://github.com/sstephenson/rbenv/#understanding-shims), no tweaking `cd` commands, no absolute mess when removing Ruby versions.

 ### Set up chruby